Whether it’s covered wagons, tents or tiny houses – micro-living is making a comeback around the country.

 Two massive paperbacks lie on the table, each one 3 inches thick.
 Can we look it up?

 “Uh, it’s not that easy.
 I’ve never gotten that question,” Mays said.

 Currently, the Prince William County zoning ordinance allows tiny homes to be built only on lots zoned “non-conforming agricultural.”
 Those are lots that were zoned agricultural before the county ordinances limited building on such lots to one home per 10 acres, Fink-Butler said in an email.

 The county has no requirement dictating that tiny homes should be a certain size, however.

 “The minimum used to be 700 square feet, but that was changed,” Fink-Butler said.
 “There is no minimum now.
 It’s all a matter of how your structure is categorized.”

-Dwellings fall into one of four code-specific categories:
+Dwellings fall into code-specific categories:

 Fauquier more tiny-home friendly